smithy-lang/smithy/docs/source-2.0/guides/generating-cloudformation-resources.rst

     Sets whether to disable generating ``handler`` ``permission`` lists for Resource Schemas.
-By default, handler permissions lists are automatically added to schemas based on :ref:`lifecycle-operations` and permissions listed in the :ref:`aws.iam#requiredActions-trait` on the operation.
+By default, handler permissions lists are automatically added to schemas based on :ref:`lifecycle-operations` and permissions listed in the :ref:`requiredActions property of the aws.iam#iamAction trait <aws.iam#iamAction-trait>` on the operation.
 See `the handlers section`_ in the CloudFormation Resource Schemas documentation for more information.

     .. code-block:: json